Fettenderi/fettenderi.github.io/content/games/emperors_quest/gameplay_design.md

 # Items:

 While searching ideas for the combat system the first days of development, I was inspired by Minecraft 1.8 PVP.
-Its main feature being the usage of the sword and other tools to slow donw or annoy the player, like the flint & steel or the fishing rod.
+Its main feature being the usage of the sword and other tools to slow down or annoy the player, like the flint & steel or the fishing rod.

 Following that idea I started sketching some of the uses for these items:

 ## Flint & steel:
 {{ resize_image(path="static/images/emperors_quest/flint_n_steel.png", width=100, height=100, op="fit") }}

 <p>Used to start fires, ignite TNTs, damage close up enemies and deactivate magnets.
 This elegantly encompasses a lot of features into a single item, making it a useful addition to your inventory.
-It also adds a risk reward-machanic, there is a damage boost if the enemy is hit using the flint & steel from up close.</p>
+It also adds a risk reward-mechanic, there is a damage boost if the enemy is hit using the flint & steel from up close.</p>

 <div class = "gallery" style = "display:inline-flex">
 <img class = "gallery-gif" src="https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExbDlzY3I2NjIxdWw4YnduOTlod3M2eWpzazU3czd5MHVwZm9uZmgyaSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/MA4XkcSHj0yzIpeiqZ/giphy.gif">